AakritiBudhraja/aakritibudhraja.github.io/index.md

 | B.Tech      | IGDTUW      | 2011-15 |
 | XII | NEPS      | 2010-11 |
 | X   | NEPS   | 2008-09 |

+# Post Graduate Experience
+* Courses completed: Pattern Recognition and Machine Learning, Deep Learning, Linear Algebra and Random Processes, Non-Linear Optimization, Probabilistic Graphical Models, Advanced Data Structures and Algorithms.
+* Research Area: Deep Learning for Natural Language Processing
+  * Have been working on the Interpretability aspect of Deep Learning for NLP, particularly on the Transformer and BERT architectures.
+  * Have submitted this work to the EMNLP conference and is currently under review

 # Work Experience